 Let's Teach Names

-When students first come to us in kindergarten, one of the very first things we have to teach them is how to write and recognize their own names.
+When students first come to us in Kindergarten, one of the very first things we have to teach them is how to write and recognize their own names.
 This basic skill helps students know where to sit, where to hang backpacks, and which things in the classroom belong to them.
-And writing their names is just as important!
-Every paper they ever complete from here on out will need their name written clearly at the top, so that they can take ownership of their work, and so you as the teacher can tell who completed it.
+But, writing their names is just as important!
+Every paper they complete from here on out will need their name written clearly at the top so that they can take ownership of their work and the teacher knows who the work belongs to!

-That is why at the beginning of the year, I always begin with a variety of fun ways to teach names.
-After all, repetition is going to be the best way to help students master recognizing and writing their names, so they are set up for success for the rest of the year.
+As a Kindergarten teacher, I always begin with a variety of teaching tools to teach names at the beginning of the year.
+After all, repetition will be the best way to help students master recognizing and writing their names, setting them up for success for the rest of the year.
 Plus, the kids have so much fun learning about their names!

 Building Names with Manipulatives

 Perhaps the most fun way to teach students their names is with hands-on practice!
-A good use of the materials or manipulatives in your classroom can be used for students to build their names.
-Craft supplies like popsicle sticks, stickers or pom poms can be used to make the different letter shapes.
-You can recycle items like bottle lids to make moveable letter pieces that students can use to build their names.
-You can even use common classroom manipulatives like pattern blocks, snap cubes and magnetic letters!
-The possibilities truly are endless!
-Even better, when students are practicing their names with hands-on activities, they are also strengthening their fine motor skills.
-It’s a win-win!
+A good use of the materials or manipulatives in your classroom is a name recognition activity.
+For example, your students can use craft supplies like popsicle sticks, stickers, or pom-poms to make the different letters of the alphabet.
+You can also recycle items like bottle lids to make moveable letter pieces that students can use to build their names.
+You can even use common classroom manipulatives like pattern blocks, snap cubes, and magnetic letters!
+The possibilities are endless!
+In addition, when students practice their names with hands-on activities, they also strengthen their fine motor skills.
+It's a win-win!

 Tracing and Writing Names

-As I mentioned before, the best way to get students to recognize and write their names is to repeat, repeat, repeat.
-But, that doesn’t mean that it has to be a monotonous task.
-Instead, I like to give them a variety of different name tasks even within the same worksheet.
+As I mentioned before, repeating is a great way to learn name and letter recognition.
+But, that doesn't mean that it has to be a monotonous task.
+Instead, I like to give them a variety of different name writing activities within the same worksheet.
 Worksheets are an easy way to practice important skills while switching up the material.
-By providing a variety of different materials, your students are getting multiple exposures to their names at the same time.
-Planning to teach names doesn't have to be boring.
+By providing a variety of different materials, your students are getting multiple exposures to their names simultaneously.
+Name writing practice doesn't have to be boring!

 For example, the whole class could begin with name recognition activities like coloring the letters of their name.
 Then, they could move on to tracing their names either with a pencil or with crayons.
-As a final task, students could write their names in a small group or independently using the boxes provided as a final task.
-I especially like this way of practicing names, because it helps students to see the shape of their name.
+Finally, students could write their names in a small group or independently using the boxes provided as a final task.
+I especially like this way of practicing names because it helps students see their name's shape.
 The boxes provided show when letters are ascending, descending, or contained within the middle and bottom lines.
-By giving students multiple exposures to their names, they are more likely to remember it.
+By giving students multiple exposures to their names, they will remember it.
 You can find these in my Names Set 2 Unit.

 Creating Personalized Name Books

 You can also have your students create an Editable Name Book.
-Once again, you simply enter your students’ names on the first page and the name books are automatically generated for each student.
-This book is full of name practice activities your young learners will LOVE.
-When they are done, they will have a fun book of their name.
+Once again, you simply enter your students' names on the first page, and the page automatically generates a name book for each student.
+This book is full of name practice activities your little learners will LOVE.
+These personalized name books are a great idea for honing your students' reading skills.